 Lasers are used for material processing because they have many advantages over other conventional production methods.
-In many areas of industrial manufacturing, lasers already allow for significantly greater precision, flexibility, and productivity and are often the only technology that enables efficient mass production of new products.
+In many areas of industrial manufacturing, lasers already allow for significantly greater precision, flexibility, and productivity and are often the only technology that enables efficient mass production of innovative products.
 The principal factors that distinguish different types of lasers and determine the particular laser suitable for a specific application, besides economic reasons, are wavelength, pulse duration, output power, and spatial coherence.

-The principal types of laser technologies currently used for material processing are CO_2 lasers, solid-state lasers, fiber lasers, and diode lasers.
+The principal types of laser technologies currently used for material processing are CO2 lasers, solid-state lasers, fiber lasers, and diode lasers.

-CO_2 lasers, which use CO_2 gas as the lasing medium, are divided into high-power (above 500 watts) and low-power (below 500 watts) applications.
-There are two methods for CO_2 excitation, radio frequency ("RF" or "HF") and direct current ("DC") excitation.
-Most high-power CO_2 lasers are based on gas flow, in which a continuous supply of fresh laser gas flows through the laser cavity to create the energy necessary for excitation.
-Due to their ability to generate comparatively high levels of continuous-wave ("CW") power, CO_2 lasers are a particularly attractive laser medium for material processing applications.
-Material processing applications for CO_2 laser sources vary according to the power output and configuration of the laser system.
-The primary applications for high-power CO_2 lasers are cutting, and engraving of organic materials.
-While both low- and high-power CO_2 lasers are used for cutting, the materials they are used to process and their physical size can vary significantly.
+CO2 lasers, which use CO2 gas as the lasing medium, are divided into high-power (above 500 watts) and low-power (below 500 watts) applications.
+There are two methods for CO2 excitation, radio frequency ("RF" or "HF") and direct current ("DC") excitation.
+Most high-power CO2 lasers are based on gas flow, in which a continuous supply of fresh laser gas flows through the laser cavity to create the energy necessary for excitation.
+Due to their ability to generate comparatively high levels of continuous-wave ("CW") power, CO2 lasers are a particularly attractive laser medium for material processing applications.
+Material processing applications for CO2 laser sources vary according to the power output and configuration of the laser system.
+The primary applications for high-power CO2 lasers are cutting and welding of metal as well as surface treatment.
+Low-power CO2 lasers are used principally for marking, cutting, and engraving of organic materials.
+While both low- and high- power CO2 lasers are used for cutting, the materials they are used to process and their physical size can vary significantly.